justinpricer/google-books-search/README.md

 ## React Google Books Search

-An application created using the MERN stack and allows users to search for books via the Google Books API.
+An application created that allows users to search for books via the Google Books API.
 Search results are dynamically rendered in the UI and users have the option to save and/or delete books.

 View the deployed application at: <b><a href="https://googlebooksreact83.herokuapp.com/" target="_blank">https://googlebooksreact83.herokuapp.com/</a></b>